 A former student from and (very) short-time fellow teacher at the high school in Trenton where I taught for many years, Jerrell Blakely, who was quite recently elected councilman-at-large, stated in this morning’s Trenton Times:

 “There is a tendency when a tragic event occurs to pull back and retreat, but I think Trenton has to show the world that we won’t be frightened,” he said.
 “We can’t allow folks that mean us harm to change such a beautiful event.”

 I disagree with Blakely’s naive remarks.
 The perpetrators are gangbanging criminals, not terrorists.
 In my opinion, this tragedy WILL have a frightening effect on would-be festival attendees.
 Art All Night’s reputation as a family-centered affair has been seriously and possibly irrevocably tarnished.
-I do not intend to appear at Art All Night in the future.
-The people of Trenton have a serious crime element embedded in their midst and this city of primarily respectable citizens needs to remove this surly element from their midst.
+The people of Trenton have a serious crime element embedded in their midst; this city of primarily respectable citizens needs to remove this surly element from their midst.

 March madness ended last night.
 The Tir na nOg birthday celebration for Trenton mayoral candidate Reed Gusciora, the last of numerous March gigs, is now behind us.
 My sound equipment has returned to its garret home until May or June.
 It is my desire to spend Mid-March of 2019 in the north of Ireland, playing music with James McCarthy.